 Whether to grow from seeds or starts depends on a few things:

-- Availability of the plant; you can typically find the seeds
+2. Availability of the plant: You can typically find the seeds

 You may have an easier time finding exactly what you want to plant when you buy seeds.
 This especially the case if you want organic seeds and heirloom varieties.

-When you buy transplants, they are several inches tall.
-This drastically cuts down on the days to maturity.
-If you buy basil, mint, or cilantro, chances are you can harvest it immediately.
-You can also often find tomato plants with tomatoes already growing; same for pepper plants.
+Also, if you buy a starter plant of basil, mint, or cilantro, chances are you can harvest it immediately.
+You can also often find tomato plants with tomatoes already growing.
+Same for pepper plants.

 DTM stands for Days to Maturity.
 You will see DTM on the back of seed packets and on plant markers from starter plants (transplants at the store).
 This will give you an idea of when the plant will grow fruits or vegetables that are ready to pick.